Prince Andrew could soon be deposed in NYC sex abuse case

 Andrew, 61, who is ninth in line for the British throne, was served the suit on Aug.
 27 at the Royal Lodge in Windsor.
 Boies filed the case under New York’s Child Victims Act on the last day it was possible.

-Giuffre says the prince slept with her three times, starting when she was 16-years-old in the early 2000s.
-Their meetings were coordinated by late fiendish financer Jeffrey Epstein and his accused madam, Ghislaine Maxwell.
+Giuffre says the prince slept with her three times, starting when she was 16 years old in the early 2000s.
+Their meetings were coordinated by Jeffrey Epstein and his accused madam, Ghislaine Maxwell.

 She alleges the sex occurred in Epstein’s Upper East Side townhouse, his private island in the Caribbean, and Ghislaine Maxwell’s London townhouse.